-If a gain is recognized on the sale or exchange of property, including a leasehold or a patent application, that is depreciable property in the hands of the party who receives it, the gain may be ordinary income.
-The gain is ordinary income if the transaction is either directly or indirectly between:
+Depreciable property transactions.
+Gain on the sale or exchange of property, including a leasehold or a patent application, that is depreciable property in the hands of the party who receives it, is ordinary income if the transaction is either directly or indirectly between:

-- A person and the person's controlled entity or entities (discussed below), - 2) A taxpayer and any trust in which the taxpayer (or his or her spouse) is a beneficiary, unless the beneficiary's interest in the trust is a remote contingent interest, that is, the value of the interest computed actuarially is 5% or less of the value of the trust property, or - 3) An employer (and any person related to the employer under rules (1) and (2)) and a welfare benefit fund (within the meaning of section 419(e) of the Internal Revenue Code) that is controlled directly or indirectly by the employer (and any person related to the employer).
+- 1) A person and the person's controlled entity or entities, - 2) A taxpayer and any trust in which the taxpayer (or his or her spouse) is a beneficiary, unless the beneficiary's interest in the trust is a remote contingent interest, that is, the value of the interest computed actuarially is 5% or less of the value of the trust property, - For tax years beginning after August 5, 1997, an executor and a beneficiary of an estate, unless the sale or exchange is in satisfaction of a pecuniary bequest, or - 4) An employer (or any person related to the employer under rules (1), (2), or (3)) and a welfare benefit fund (within the meaning of section 419(e) of the Internal Revenue Code) that is controlled directly or indirectly by the employer (or any person related to the employer).